Star Trek: Lower Decks season 2: Development

 CBS All Access officially ordered two seasons of Star Trek: Lower Decks in October 2018.
 Mike McMahan was set as showrunner for the series.
 By late March 2020, work on the series was taking place remotely due to the COVID-19 pandemic forcing staff to work from home.
-Executive producer Alex Kurtzman said in August that work on the season was "barreling ahead, full steam ahead", and was not delayed by the pandemic like the live-action Star Trek series were.
+Executive producer Alex Kurtzman said in August that work on the season was "barreling ahead, full steam ahead", and had not been delayed by the pandemic unlike the live-action Star Trek series Discovery, Picard, and Strange New Worlds.
 A month later, ViacomCBS announced that CBS All Access would be expanded and rebranded as Paramount+ in March 2021.
-The third episode of the season, "We'll Always Have Tom Paris", is the 800th Star Trek episode produced for television.
+The season's third episode, "We'll Always Have Tom Paris", is the 800th Star Trek episode produced for television.

 Writing

-Writing on the second season began by March 2020, and was completed by mid-September.
+Writing for the second season began by March 2020, and was completed by mid-September.
 Due to the pandemic, the whole season was written remotely using Zoom and some new writers did not meet the others in person while working on the season.
-It was written knowing that fans would be able to stream the first two seasons back-to-back; McMahan wanted to carry the energy of the first season's final three episodes into the start of the second season, feeling that those episodes were when the writing team fully "figur[ed] out what the show was".
-Because the second season was mostly written before the first was released, the writers were not able to take fan responses into account and had to trust that the first season would be received positively.
+It was written knowing that fans would be able to stream the first two seasons back-to-back; McMahan wanted to carry the energy of the first season's final three episodes into the start of the second season, feeling that those episodes were when the writing team settled into the right approach for the series.
+Because the second season was mostly written before the first was released, the writers were not able to take fan responses into account and had to trust that the first season would be positively received.

 McMahan said the second season would combine standalone episodes with season-long character arcs, and would take inspiration from the storytelling of Star Trek: Voyager and Star Trek: Deep Space Nine in addition to that of Star Trek: The Next Generation.
-He noted that many members of the crew had seen all of the previous Star Trek series, but they revisited specific episodes together such as the Star Trek: The Original Series episode "A Private Little War" which introduced the alien Mugatos.
+He said many members of the crew had seen all of the previous Star Trek series, but they revisited specific episodes together.
+This included the Star Trek: The Original Series episode "A Private Little War", which introduced the alien Mugatos.
 Writer Ben Rodgers "could not get over" the inconsistent pronunciation of "Mugato" in the episode, a production mistake that the Lower Decks team wanted to celebrate, so the episode "Mugato, Gumato" has a running joke about the different pronunciations.
-McMahan said the second season would not undo the end of the first, with Brad Boimler working on the USS Titan, which he compared to storylines on the science fiction series Farscape which took its characters away from the main starship.
-Other elements that were left for the second season include Sam Rutherford's memory issues, Mariner working with her mother Captain Freeman, and the Pakleds being a threat.
-McMahan wanted to address LGBTQ characters and relationships better than in the first season, especially by more explicitly depicting Mariner as bisexual.
+McMahan said the second season would not undo the end of the first, which saw Brad Boimler working on the USS Titan.
+He compared this to storylines on the series Farscape which took its characters away from the main starship.
+Other elements that were left for the second season include Sam Rutherford's memory issues, Beckett Mariner working with her mother Captain Carol Freeman, and the Pakleds being a threat.
+McMahan wanted to address LGBT characters and relationships better than in the first season, especially by more explicitly depicting Mariner as bisexual.